tweag/FawltyDeps/docs/DesignDoc.md

 Some Python packages require other packages to be installed first (like `numpy` for `pandas`).
 We call them transitive dependencies.
 When a transitive dependency `A` is imported explicitly in the code, it becomes a direct dependency.
 Even though the code would work without explicitly declaring `A`, it is a better practice to do so.

-To determine the list of transitive dependencies of a library `myLibrary`, the pip command:
+To determine the list of transitive dependencies of a library `myLibrary`, one of these commands may be used:

     pip show myLibrary

-may be used or the `poetry show` command.
+    uv pip show myLibrary
+    poetry show

 Since a transitive dependency does not need to be explicitly declared, declaring transitive dependencies that are not also direct dependencies in requirements is not a common practice.
 Checking for these dependencies is therefore not supported by FawltyDeps.